fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Introduction
 ============

-Before we can get into NLP in any depth, we first need to understand what natural language is.
-To put it in simple terms, it is a means for us to express our thoughts and ideas.
-To define it more specifically, language is a mutually agreed upon set of protocols involving words/sounds that we use to communicate with each other.

-Let\'s look at an example.
-You have probably interacted with Siri or Alexa at some point.
-Ask Alexa for a cricket score, and it will reply with the current score.
-The technology behind this is NLP.
-Siri and Alexa use techniques such as Speech to Text with the help of a search engine to do this magic.
-As the name suggests, Speech to Text is an application of NLP in which computers are trained to understand verbally spoken words.

 NLP works at different levels, which means that machines process and understand natural language at different levels.
 These levels are as